 - Long queues for restaurants, food carts (including popcorn), and even the washroom

-If you are unable to take advantage of the Happy 15 entry, arrive at the park 2-hours before opening, if you want to get the best possible chances at FastPasses, or getting into standby.
-If the park is opening at 8:00, then get in line at 6:00.
+If you cannot take advantage of the Happy 15 entry, arrive at the park 2 hours before opening to get the best possible chances at FastPasses, or get into standby.
+If the park is opening at 8:00, get in line at 6:00.
 This is to ensure your best chances of getting a FastPass for one popular attraction.

-If you’re not that keen on getting there that early (I know the feeling trust me), then at the absolute latest get there 1-hour before park open.
+If you’re not keen on getting there that early (I know the feeling, trust me), then at the absolute latest, get there 1-hour before the park opens.

 Choose one attraction and go for that FastPass.
-The lines are long and queues for FastPasses can reach 20-30 minutes just to get them.
-By the time your next FastPass is available, likely there will be none left at another attraction.
-But, you may luck out so keep an eye out.
+The lines are long, and queues for FastPasses can reach 20-30 minutes to get them.
+When your next FastPass is available, none will likely be left at another attraction.
+But you may luck out, so keep an eye out.

 - Tokyo Disneyland

-- Grab a FastPass for Monster’s Inc then wait in standby for Pooh’s Hunny Hunt.
+- Grab a FastPass for Monster’s Inc, then wait on standby for Pooh’s Hunny Hunt.
 Or vice versa.

 - Tokyo DisneySea

-- Skip Toy Story (if you have done it before in the US) and get a FastPass for Tower of Terror and get into standby for Journey to the Center of the Earth.
+- Skip Toy Story (if you have done it before in the US), get a FastPass for Tower of Terror and get on standby for Journey to the Center of the Earth.

-Counter service restaurants are busy and yield long lines.
+Counter-service restaurants are busy and yield long lines.
 You’re best eating on off-peak hours (before noon or after 18:00).
-There are long lines even in mid-afternoon.
+There are long lines even mid-afternoon.
 I suggest bringing small snacks to sustain you, to reduce the chance of becoming “hangry” (which I am known to get).

 If you want table service, they begin taking reservations at the restaurant starting at 10:00.
 I suggest lining up at the restaurant at 9:30 to increase your chance of getting a reservation.
-Our dining guide has all details.
-For suggestions on snacks, read our top 10 awesome snacks at Tokyo Disney Resort.
+Our dining guide has all the details.
+For snack suggestions, read our top 10 awesome snacks at Tokyo Disney Resort.
 Then study our top choices for counter service and table service restaurants at both parks!

 Some guests wait 2-3 hours for the next show (such as the parade at Tokyo Disneyland or the harbor show at Tokyo DisneySea).
-You, however, won’t want to do that as you want to make the most out of your day.
-A good 60-minutes before showtime is more than enough.
+However, you won’t want to do that as you want to make the most of your day.
+A good 60 minutes before showtime is more than enough.
 While you won’t have the best seat in the house, you’ll still be able to enjoy the excellent entertainment options at the parks.

 - Read our packing guide to know what to bring to the park for the day

-- Arrive at the gates at the latest 60-minutes before park open
+- Arrive at the gates at the latest 60-minutes before the park opens

 - If you’re making a dinner reservation, line up at the restaurant at 09:30 as they begin taking reservations at 10:00 at the table service restaurants

-- Counter service restaurants will have long queues, so eat outside the normal hours or snack all day
+- Counter service restaurants will have long queues, so eat outside the regular hours or snack all-day

 - Follow our attraction guides for both Tokyo Disneyland & Tokyo DisneySea